atisharma/atisharma.github.io/_posts/risk/2022-12-03-ponzi-schemes.md

 For the case of Bernie Madoff, the [recovery rate](https://en.wikipedia.org/wiki/Recovery_of_funds_from_the_Madoff_investment_scandal) was, amazingly, about $12 billion of $65 billion, so $$d \simeq 0.18$$, and the "return" was about $$r=0.15$$ annually.

-The probability of default over time, $$p_d(t)$$ is very difficult to know (we only have one historical path per scheme) but, being a massive fraudulent literal Ponzi scheme, approached 1 by the end.
+The probability of default over time, $$p_d(t)$$ is very difficult to know (we only have one historical path per scheme) but, being a literal Ponzi scheme, approached 1 by the end.
 We know that such schemes can persist for some time --- Madoff's for nearly 50 years --- so $$p_d(t)$$ is surely quite low at the beginning.

 The Kelly bet looks like this: